 How to Prevent Blisters When Traveling

 I am the queen of blistered feet.
-Ever since I was little, I had problems with constant blisters.
-So over the years, I’ve developed the perfect plan for preventing blisters.
-But traveling can still be stressful — which shoes should I pack?
-Which are the right shoes for my vacation?
-Which shoes are the least likely to give me blisters?
+Ever since I was little, I’ve had constant problems with blisters, so over the years I’ve come up with a solid plan for preventing them.
+But travel adds a whole new layer of stress — which shoes should I pack?
+Which ones are actually right for this trip?
+And which pair is least likely to leave me limping halfway through the day?

-Here are some things to keep in mind before your trip and what to pack during your trip so you’re prepared.
+After years of dealing with this on walking-heavy trips, these are the blister-prevention steps I rely on most when traveling.
+Here are the things to keep in mind before your trip, plus what to pack during your travels so you’re prepared.

 The best shoes are the ones that are well worn in and you know won’t give you blisters.

-If you have to buy new shoes before your trip (like I did before my trip to Italy) and you don’t have a lot of time to break them in, you can use a tree horn or stuff the shoes with thick socks or newspaper in order to stretch them out.
+If you have to buy new shoes before your trip (like I did before my trip to Italy) and you don’t have a lot of time to break them in, you can use a tree horn designed to stretch out shoes.

-What to Pack to Prevent and Treat Blisters
+2. Pack the Right Gear to Prevent and Treat Blisters

 With the right gear, you can avoid the painful annoyance of blisters.
 Stock up on these prevention products so you can avoid blisters on your next trip.